 - BCH 553 Biochemistry of Gene Expression (3 credits)

-PLUS one-credit ethics course to be chosen from the following:
+PLUS ONE 1-credit ethics course to be chosen from the following:

 - PHI 816: Introduction to Research Ethics

 - CBS 662: Professional Conduct in Biomedical Research